makma/fingerprintjs.com/content/blog/default-title.md

 Online fraudsters generally have a low chance of success.
 People are becoming increasingly wary of falling for scams, and businesses are taking steps to protect themselves from all different types of [online payment fraud](https://fingerprintjs.com/payment-fraud/).

-However, when fraudsters do succeed, the returns are lucrative. <a href="https://www.capita.com/sites/g/files/nginej291/files/2020-08/Ponemon-Global-Cost-of-Data-Breach-Study-2020.pdf">IBM</a> found the average business cost of a cyber attack in 2020 was nearly $4 million.
+However, when fraudsters do succeed, the returns are lucrative. <a href="https://www.capita.com/sites/g/files/nginej291/files/2020-08/Ponemon-Global-Cost-of-Data-Breach-Study-2020.pdf" target="_blank" rel="noopener">IBM</a> found the average business cost of a cyber attack in 2020 was nearly $4 million.

 Gambling platforms are at a greater risk of being targeted recently due to their burgeoning popularity since the 2020 pandemic.
 When more people flock to a certain trend, that means more potential victims for fraudsters to target.
 If a gambling site goes from having 1 million annual visitors to 2 million, that means there’s an extra million people who could be ripped off.